-Electronic Data Interchange (EDI) is the exchange of data between computer systems as transactions to achieve a specific purpose.
+Electronic Data Interchange (EDI) is the exchange of transactions between computer systems to achieve a specific purpose.
 Transactions are often simple text files using tightly standardized formats.
 In some cases the exchange of data is entirely virtual.

 Traditionally, EDI has referred to transactions in ANSI X12 format.
 But today EDI has evolved to include many routine events, like your dentist inserting an appointment into your calendar by sending you a file, to which an acknowledgement is returned to their scheduling system confirming the appointment.
-It is likely that you might have pushed a button or two to make that happen, but EDI often happens in an entirely automated fashion.
-In the defense world, there are Vendor Managed Inventory systems which allow the Government to automatically look into the managed inventory of the contractor entirely automatically.
+It is likely that you might have pushed a button or two to make that happen, but EDI often happens in an entirely automated fashion, machine-to-machine.
+For example, in the defense world, there are Vendor Managed Inventory systems which allow the Government to automatically look into inventory managed for it by contractors by talking directly to their VMI systems.

 Use of such standardized transactions and systems allows for the automatic routing of transactions from one system to another through the use of Value-Added Networks (VANs) and increases the likelihood of the transaction being understood, while also provided a means of indicating success or failure of that.